Giray18/power_bi_reporting_solution/README.md

 ## SQL Task Solution;
 As per requirements of task, queries written to get data asked by below 2 inquiries.
-Solution created in 2 different methods first by using python method used on Data Profiling section (sql_profier module), second as native SQL queries.
+Solution created in 2 different methods first by using python method used on Data Profiling section (sql_profiler module), second as native T-SQL queries.

 * Which teams had the shortest and the longest average duration of chats?
 * Which team had the lowest average response time between first incoming email and the next call.
 What was the average for this team?

-First solution is shown on jupyter notebook attachment can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/jupyter_notebooks.
+First solution is shown on jupyter notebook attachment can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/jupyter_notebooks .

-Second solution`s output files can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/t-sql_queries.
+Second solution`s output files can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/t-sql_queries .

 ## Excel Task Solution;
 As per task requirements there is a pivot table creation task based on source data.
 Since I created my source files on SSMS database, I used Excel native SSMS connector to gather data into excel.
 After ingestion applied pivot table steps to gather solution`s required data which can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/excel_task .